Natural Selection 2: Post-release

 A few years after Natural Selection 2 was released, Unknown Worlds turned over development to a small team made up of community members.
-In November 2015, UWE took over development once more, with eight members of the community development team being hired, most working part-time.
+In November 2015, Unknown Worlds took over development once more, with eight members of the community development team being hired, most working part-time.
 The initial announcement led to controversy in the community, with one community developer stating they would no longer be working on the game, believing he and others were poorly treated in the community.

 Reception

 The game sold 144,000 copies in its first week, earning over $1 million.
 As of February 26, 2013 the game has sold 300,000 copies.

 The review aggregator Metacritic shows generally favorable reviews, with a Metascore of 80.